 Normal heating systems don’t run constantly, but instead, cycle on and off several times an hour.
 However, when your furnace is shutting off much more often than usual, that spells trouble.

 This type of furnace problem is called “short cycling.”
-Let’s look at 4 common causes.
+Let’s look at 4 common furnace causes.

 1. Your Air Filter Is Clogged